boyac/boyac/README.md

 # Hi, I’m Boya
-Investment Strategist | Systematic Investor | Product-Focused Technologist

-I design technology-driven solutions for investment research, portfolio automation, and decision-making.
-With close to a decade in portfolio management, I bridge finance and technology to build practical, scalable tools for asset management.
+## Empowering Asset Management with Technology-Driven Investment Solutions

+I’m Boya, with nearly a decade of experience blending finance and technology.
+I specialize in integrating fundamental research with systematic strategies, leveraging automation and AI to enhance investment decision-making and risk management.

+My projects cover:

+- Foundational financial tools and data processing (e.g., options pricing utilities)
+- Quantitative strategies driven by fundamental analysis and multi-asset allocation
+- Automated data collection and workflow systems to ensure timely insights
+- Exploring AI and local large language models (LLMs) to assist investment research and decisions

 ---